Infrastructure · Vercel

 The four failure modes above are structural.
 They come with the platform.
 What changes is how fast you find the signal, reconstruct what happened, and fix it for good before the log window closes.

-Gonzo tails your Vercel log stream in real time and surfaces patterns by severity and frequency — so you’re not waiting for a support ticket to tell you something is wrong.
+Dstl8 distills your Vercel log streams in real time and surfaces patterns by severity and frequency — so you’re not waiting for a support ticket to tell you something is wrong.
 If a failure class is emerging, you see it while the evidence still exists.

 The same Edge Runtime assumption failure appearing across multiple services built by different engineers isn’t coincidence — it’s a signal that the AI tooling your team is using has a systematic blind spot.
 Dstl8 is built for that moment: emergent cross-service pattern detection before the first P0.